Elemental Science Classic Series

 for the Grammar Stage

 My first impression of Elemental Science's Classic series was that it’s very similar to Noeo Science, one of my Top Picks.
 (My comparison to Noeo refers primarily to their first two levels since their third level goes into high school.)
 Like Noeo, the Classic series uses colorful fact books such as encyclopedias from Usborne as spines; they both even use some of the same books.
-Many courses use more than one spine book and they also use some supplemental books including biographies of scientists like Marie Curie’s Search for Radium.
+Many Elemental Science courses use more than one spine book such as The Kingfisher Science Encyclopedia and DK Encyclopedia of Nature, and they also use some supplemental books including biographies of scientists like Marie Curie’s Search for Radium.
 Also like Noeo, the Classic series charts out daily lesson plans, drawing upon the resource books for informational content.

-While Noeo also incorporates experiment kits from the Young Scientists Club, both programs require you to gather resources for science experiments for which instructions are provided in the required resource books.
-While resources required for the Classic series are not very difficult to find, you might want to purchase their experiment kits (available for only a few courses thus far) that save you the trouble of hunting down items like the aquarium tubing, large suction cups, and instant read thermometer used for Biology for the Grammar Stage.
+You will need to gather resources for science experiments for which instructions are provided in the required resource books.
+While resources required for the Classic series are not very difficult to find, you might want to purchase their experiment kits that save you the trouble of hunting down items like the aquarium tubing, large suction cups, and instant read thermometer used for Biology for the Grammar Stage.

 Each course in the Classic series has both a teacher guide and a student book.
 At “grammar” levels, the student book is a workbook with custom-designed forms and pages for each lesson that are used primarily for recording information.
 Some illustrations on pages at the back are to be cut and pasted onto the recording pages.